Luckytadi/Enhanced_house_price_prediction/README.md

 # Enhanced_house_price_prediction
-This project focuses on predicting housing prices using a dataset with various property features.
-It includes data preprocessing (scaling, imputation), model training (Linear Regression, Decision Tree, K-Nearest Neighbors), and ensemble methods (BaggingRegressor) with hyperparameter tuning to optimize predictions and evaluate model performance.
 ## Overview
 <b>Data Preparation</b>: Handles missing values, scales features, and splits the dataset into training and testing sets.